matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 * all events should contain an `m.order` property.
-* all receipts should contain an `m.order` property alongside `m.read` and/or `m.read.private` inside the information about an event, which is a cache of the `m.order` property within the referred-to event.
+* all receipts should contain an `m.order` property alongside `m.read` and/or `m.read.private` inside the information about an event, which is a cache of the `m.order` property within the referred-to event [^3].

+[^3]: This might make the `ts` property within receipts redundant.
+We are not actually sure what purpose this property is intended to serve.

 The server should include an `m.thread_id` property in any event that has an ancestor relationship that includes an `m.thread` relationship.
 The value of